KyleMayes/vulkanalia/tutorial/book/src/setup/validation_layers.md

 The first parameter specifies the severity of the message, which is one of the following flags:

-* `vk::DebugUtilsMessageSeverityFlagsEXT::VERBOSE`: Diagnostic message
+* `vk::DebugUtilsMessageSeverityFlagsEXT::VERBOSE` &ndash; Diagnostic message
-* `vk::DebugUtilsMessageSeverityFlagsEXT::INFO`: Informational message like the creation of a resource
+* `vk::DebugUtilsMessageSeverityFlagsEXT::INFO` &ndash; Informational message like the creation of a resource
-* `vk::DebugUtilsMessageSeverityFlagsEXT::WARNING`: Message about behavior that is not necessarily an error, but very likely a bug in your application
+* `vk::DebugUtilsMessageSeverityFlagsEXT::WARNING` &ndash; Message about behavior that is not necessarily an error, but very likely a bug in your application
-* `vk::DebugUtilsMessageSeverityFlagsEXT::ERROR`: Message about behavior that is invalid and may cause crashes
+* `vk::DebugUtilsMessageSeverityFlagsEXT::ERROR` &ndash; Message about behavior that is invalid and may cause crashes

 The values of this enumeration are set up in such a way that you can use a comparison operation to check if a message is equal or worse compared to some level of severity which we use here to decide on which `log` macro is appropriate to use when logging the message.

 The `type_` parameter can have the following values:

-* `vk::DebugUtilsMessageTypeFlagsEXT::GENERAL`: Some event has happened that is unrelated to the specification or performance
+* `vk::DebugUtilsMessageTypeFlagsEXT::GENERAL` &ndash; Some event has happened that is unrelated to the specification or performance
-* `vk::DebugUtilsMessageTypeFlagsEXT::VALIDATION`: Something has happened that violates the specification or indicates a possible mistake
+* `vk::DebugUtilsMessageTypeFlagsEXT::VALIDATION` &ndash; Something has happened that violates the specification or indicates a possible mistake
-* `vk::DebugUtilsMessageTypeFlagsEXT::PERFORMANCE`: Potential non-optimal use of Vulkan
+* `vk::DebugUtilsMessageTypeFlagsEXT::PERFORMANCE` &ndash; Potential non-optimal use of Vulkan

 The `data` parameter refers to a `vk::DebugUtilsMessengerCallbackDataEXT` struct containing the details of the message itself, with the most important members being:

-* `message`: The debug message as a null-terminated string (`*const c_char`)
+* `message` &ndash; The debug message as a null-terminated string (`*const c_char`)
-* `objects`: Array of Vulkan object handles related to the message
+* `objects` &ndash; Array of Vulkan object handles related to the message
-* `object_count`: Number of objects in array
+* `object_count` &ndash; Number of objects in array

 Finally, the last parameter, here ignored as `_`, contains a pointer that was specified during the setup of the callback and allows you to pass your own data to it.